-I am an Associate Professor in Economics in the Department of Economics and in the Department of Social Science at University College London; co-Investigator of the National Child Development Study (1958 British Birth Cohort); and Research Fellow at the Institute for Fiscal Studies.
+I am an Associate Professor in Economics in the Department of Economics and in the Department of Social Science at University College London; co-Investigator of the National Child Development Study (1958 British Birth Cohort); and Research Fellow at the Institute for Fiscal Studies and at IZA Bonn.

 I hold a PhD in Economics from the University of Essex.
 Prior to joining UCL, I was a Post-Doctoral Scholar and then an Assistant Professor at the University of Chicago.